 - Privacy Badger: Block tracking scripts and other 3rd-party online tracking software.

 Additionally, you may read this:

 Customize GNOME Shell

-GNOME Shell is the default desktop environment in openSUSE.
+This applies if you installed GNOME Shell on openSUSE 15.2.
 The default look and feel for the shell is not that good, and it’s missing a lot of functionality.
 However, you can check our article below for awesome ways to customize your shell:

 Try Other Web Browsers

 If you don’t like Firefox, you may try a set of other web browsers which are available in openSUSE & Packman repositories.
 For example, you can try Chromium, which is the open source browser developed by Google:

 You may also give Nightly a shot.
 Nightly is the under-development version of Firefox.
 All new features are added to Nightly first before it goes gradually to the beta and stable channels.